 Therefore, it is always suggested to adopt a completely healthy lifestyle which includes a sufficient number of calories (only 500-600 kcal lesser than the daily requirement), enough activity level (up to 30-45 minutes), and a proper sleep of 7-8 hours, to support a steady and healthy weight loss.

-How food supplements can help?
+How dietary supplements can help?

 As, we mentioned before that there is no shortcut to any goal, but one may need and can have some help to achieve the goal.
-Similarly, some food supplements may help in managing healthy body weight by speeding up fat oxidation in the body.
+Similarly, some dietary supplements may help in managing healthy body weight by speeding up fat oxidation in the body.

 Before losing weight, it is very important to detoxify the body.
-And, Green Tea Complex is a food supplement rich in phytochemicals that may help the body to do so.
+And, Green Tea Complex is a dietary supplement rich in phytochemicals that may help the body to do so.
 Moreover, catechins present in green tea extract are antioxidant in nature and can help the body against oxidative damage, as well.

-It is a food supplement that contains the extract of Garcinia Cambogia, an African plant.
+It is a dietary supplement that contains the extract of Garcinia Cambogia, an African plant.
 Garcinia Cambogia Extract contains an active component, Hydroxycitric Acid, which helps the body by reducing fat uptake from diet.
 It also helps the body to produce serotonin in the body which is needed for inducing sleep.

 Proper sleep is as necessary as a good diet and active lifestyle are, in weight management.
 Nuroton contains 5-HTP, Vitamin B3, and Vitamin B6, all of which are help relax mood and induce sleep.
 It is a drug-free and non-habit-forming formula to support restful sleep.